BandGigz

 Platform fee.
 BandGigz charges a 10% platform fee on every completed booking, calculated on the final agreed rate.
 The fee is paid by the artist and reflected in the artist's payout.
 Venues pay the full agreed rate.
 Example: a booking agreed at $500 results in the venue paying $500 and the artist receiving $450 net of the 10% platform fee.

 Payment processing fees are non-refundable.
-When a venue funds a booking, BandGigz passes Stripe's payment processing fee through to the venue as a separate line item at checkout, disclosed in the pay breakdown on the gig posting page.
 If a funded booking is later refunded for any reason — including cancellation by either party or a partial refund tied to cancellation timing — the booking amount is returned to the venue in full, but the Stripe processing fee is retained and not refunded.
 This is because Stripe does not return processing fees on refunds, and BandGigz does not absorb this cost on the platform's behalf.
 Venues acknowledge and accept this when funding a booking.

 6.5 SMS Program Terms